huggingface/peft/README.md

 Quantization is another method for reducing the memory requirements of a model by representing the data in a lower precision.
 It can be combined with PEFT methods to make it even easier to train and load LLMs for inference.

-* Learn how to load a [facebook/opt-6.7b](https://huggingface.co/facebook/opt-6.7b) model in 8-bit and finetune with LoRA in this [notebook](https://colab.research.google.com/drive/1jCkpikz0J2o20FBQmYmAGdiKmJGOMo-o?usp=sharing).
+* Learn how to finetune [meta-llama/Llama-2-7b-hf](https://huggingface.co/meta-llama/Llama-2-7b-hf) with QLoRA and the [TRL](https://huggingface.co/docs/trl/index) library on a 16GB GPU in the [Finetune LLMs on your own consumer hardware using tools from PyTorch and Hugging Face ecosystem](https://pytorch.org/blog/finetune-llms/) blog post.
 * Learn how to finetune a [openai/whisper-large-v2](https://huggingface.co/openai/whisper-large-v2) model for multilingual automatic speech recognition with LoRA and 8-bit quantization in this [notebook](https://colab.research.google.com/drive/1DOkD_5OUjFa0r5Ik3SgywJLJtEo2qLxO?usp=sharing) (see this [notebook](https://colab.research.google.com/drive/1vhF8yueFqha3Y3CpTHN6q9EVcII9EYzs?usp=sharing) instead for an example of streaming a dataset).

 ### Save compute and storage